 Through its long-standing partnerships and support from our 32 teams, the NFL takes pride in supporting military personnel and remains committed to raising awareness for the sacrifices they make on our behalf.
 Year-round, the league works with its military non-profit partners including the Pat Tillman Foundation, USO, TAPS and Wounded Warrior Project and the Bob Woodruff Foundation, to fund programs and provide resources that positively impact veterans and active duty military members and their families.
 Since 2011, the NFL has raised more than $26 million for its military non-profit partners.

 (Former Head Coach)

 Salute to Service Award

-The Salute to Service Award presented by USAA was created to acknowledge the exceptional efforts by members of the NFL community to honor and support U.S. service members, veterans and their families.
-USAA and the NFL presented Tampa Buccaneers Wide Receiver Vincent Jackson with the 2015 Salute to Service Award at the 5th Annual NFL Honors awards ceremony in the Bay Area on Saturday, February 6th.
-Click below to learn more about Vincent's work in the military community and view the other 2015 Salute to Service Award nominees.
+The Salute to Service Award presented by USAA acknowledges the exceptional efforts by members of the NFL community to honor and support U.S. service members, veterans and their families.
+USAA and the NFL presented Atlanta Falcons Head Coach Dan Quinn with the 2016 Salute to Service Award.
+Click below to learn more about the 2017 Salute to Service Award.